sktedro/vut_ipp_proj/README.md

 #### Initialization of the test cases

 Each one of `TestCase` objects contains the directory in which the source files are located, name of the test case, paths to all files of the test case (source file, input, output, return code, temporary stdout file, temporary stderr file and temporary diff file), code retuned by the target after test execution and a boolean variable indicating if the test was successful.
-The first step of a test case initialization is generating paths where to find all necessary files and if some of them don't exist, they are generated.
+When constructing a `TestCase` object, paths where to find all necessary files are generated and if some of them don't exist, they are generated using a command `touch` (except for the `.rc` file since a character (`0`) needs to be written to it).

 #### Executing the tests